 The town of Mount Laguna in the Laguna Mountains east of urban and suburban San Diego is a great base of operations for hiking.
 The town is located a little over an hour from downtown San Diego.

 This alpine area, most of which is within Cleveland National Forest, offers lush meadows, tall forests, and terrific hiking, including a section of the Pacific Crest Trail.
 For more information, visit our guide to outdoor adventure in Mount Laguna and the Laguna Mountains.
-Probably my favorite trails in the area are the Big Laguna Trail and Laguna Meadow Trail Loop.
+My favorite trails in the area are the Big Laguna Trail and Laguna Meadow Trail Loop.

 Palomar Mountain is an alpine adventure destination located within easy striking distance of both San Diego and Greater Los Angeles.
 Portions of this backcountry area are located within Palomar Mountain State Park and Cleveland National Forest.